albar965/albar965.github.io/littlenavmap-faq.md

 #### There is a message `SimConnect not found.` in the connect dialog window [**▲**](#top) [🔗](#no-simconnect) {#no-simconnect}

+**Use one of the provided installer packages for Windows to avoid issues like this.**

-_Little Navmap_ does not connect to MSFS or you see an error message in the connection dialog window when trying to connect:
+_Little Navmap_ does not connect to FSX/P3D or you see an error message in the connection dialog window when trying to connect:

 ```
 SimConnect not found.
 Your Little Navmap installation is missing the file "SimConnect.dll".